i386x/pkmaint/README.md

 # List of additional packages:
 pkmaint_custompackages: []

+# When set to true, the members of wheel group will not be requested by sudo to
+# type their password:
+pkmaint_passwordless_sudo: false

 # List of users to be created.
 One item can be either string or dictionary.
 # Strings are treated as user names, dictionaries can contain following keys:
 #